Grand Canal (China): Qing dynasty

-In 1855, the Yellow River flooded and changed its course, severing the course of the canal in Shandong.
-This was foreseen by a Chinese official in 1447, who remarked that the flood-prone Yellow River made the Grand Canal like a throat that could be easily strangled (leading some officials to request restarting the grain shipments through the East China Sea).
-In 1855 the dikes of the canal were opened to flood advancing troops of the Taiping Rebellion's Northern Expedition.
+Modern China

 Because of various factors—the difficulty of crossing the Yellow River, the increased development of an alternative sea route for grain-ships, and the opening of the Tianjin-Pukou Railway and the Beijing-Hankou Railway—the canal languished and for decades the northern and southern parts remained separate.
 Many of the canal sections fell into disrepair, and some parts were returned to flat fields.
-Even today, the Grand Canal has not fully recovered from this disaster.
+Even today, the Grand Canal has not fully recovered its importance prior to the floods of the mid-19th century.
 After the founding of the People's Republic of China in 1949, the need for economic development led the authorities to order heavy reconstruction work.

-The Grand Canal played a major role during the Great Leap Forward as it provided an efficient way to transport grains.
+The Grand Canal played a major role during Mao Zedong's Great Leap Forward as it provided an efficient way to transport grain.
+It was further refurbished following Deng Xiaoping's Reform and Opening Up, with improving economic conditions leading to greater infrastructure investment.
+The economic importance of the canal will likely continue.
+The provincial governments of Shandong, Jiangsu, and Zhejiang undertook dredging intended to increase shipping capacity by 40 percent by 2012.
+The central government has also made the main route of the Grand Canal the eastern path of the South-North Water Diversion Project, using enormous pumping stations to redirect water from the Yangtze Delta to the drier north.

-By the 1990s, pollution in the canal had reached the point where boat and barge crews could tell when they were nearing Hangzhou by the stench of the visibly black water.
-A $250 million restoration project begun in 2001 has improved water quality to the point where it no longer smells and is once again capable of supporting some fauna.
+The canal became greatly polluted during China's industrialization.
+By the 1990s, canal barge crews could tell when they neared Hangzhou by the stench of the visibly black water they passed through.
+Similarly, fishermen on Dongping Lake in Shandong objected to the introduction of water from the Yangtze as part of the South-North Water Diversion Project when they saw it noticeably killing fish and affecting their catch.
+During the 21st century, increasing efforts have been made to improve environmental conditions along the canal.
+Around Hangzhou, for instance, a $250 million restoration project begun in 2001 improved water quality to the point where it no longer produces a noticeable odor and is once again capable of supporting some fauna.

-The economic importance of the canal likely will continue.
-The governments of the Shandong, Jiangsu, and Zhejiang Provinces planned dredging meant to increase shipping capacity by 40 percent by 2012.

-On June 22, 2014, The Grand Canal was listed as a World Heritage Site, at the 2014 Conference on World Heritage.
+On 22 June 2014, UNESCO's Conference on World Heritage listed the Grand Canal as a World Heritage Site.
+In 2021, the China Grand Canal Museum was opened.